arrayfire/afQuantumSim/docs/USAGE.md

 In this case, our hamiltonian is a molecular hamiltonian, which in our case is just a matrix which represents the energy of the particles in the system.
 This matrix changes depending on the molecular structure, that is where the particles are located.

-For our simulations, let's suppose the hydrogen atoms in the molecule are separated by $1.322\,\overset{\circ}{A}$.
+For our simulations, let's suppose the hydrogen atoms in the molecule are separated by $1.322 \; \overset{\circ}{A}$.
 Then after computing the molecular hamiltonian for this setup we obtain the matrix in atomic units:

 $$